TheUnsocialEngineer/Antiland/docs/quickstart.rst

     if __name__ == "__main__":
         asyncio.run(main())

-Let's name this file ``example_bot.py``.
+Let's name this file ``antiland_bot_example.py``.
 Make sure not to name it ``antiland.py`` as that'll conflict with the library.

-There's a lot going on here, so let's walk you through it step by step.
+If this is your first time using the library this can be quite overwhelming so lets go step below.

 1. The first line just imports the library, if this raises a :exc:`ModuleNotFoundError` or :exc:`ImportError` then head on over to :ref:`installing` section to make sure the library has been installed correctly
-2. We then use the :meth:`Bot.command` decorator to register a command, the bot.
+2. We then use the :meth:`Bot.command` decorator to register a command.
 3. Finally, we run the bot with our session token.
 If you need help getting your token or accessing dialogue IDs, look in the :ref:`antiland-intro` section.

 Now that we've made a bot, we have to *run* the bot.
-Luckily, this is simple since this is just a Python script, we can run it directly.
+Since we are using python we can run the bot using one of the commands below.

 On Windows: